apache/samza/docs/_powered-by/optimizely.md

    limitations under the License.
 -->

-<a class="external-link" href="https://www.optimizely.com" rel="nofollow">Optimizely</a>, the world's leader in customer experience optimization uses Apache Samza to aggregate and enrich billions of events per day to power real-time analytics of Experiments and Personalization experiences.
+<a class="external-link" href="https://www.optimizely.com" rel="nofollow">Optimizely</a>, the world's leader in customer experience optimization uses Apache Samza to aggregate and enrich billions of events per day to power real-time analytics of experiments and personalization experiences.